observol/.github/profile/README.md

   monitoring data doesn't take a detour around the world.
 - **Humane on-call.** Alerting designed to reduce fatigue — fewer 3 a.m. false
   alarms, and the right escalation when it's real.
-- **Made for agencies.** Multi-client from the ground up, with status pages you can put your own brand on.
+- **Yours to brand.** White-label status pages on your own domain, whether that's for your product, your team, or your clients.

 ## Get in touch